Real Property

 Preparing for the NY Real Estate Exam?

-Unlocked covers Deed Restriction (Restrictive Covenant) and every other concept on the NY Real Estate Salesperson Exam — with study modules, practice questions, spaced-repetition flashcards, and Carl, your AI tutor.
+Unlocked covers Deed Restriction (Restrictive Covenant) and every other concept on the NY Real Estate Salesperson Exam — with study modules, practice questions, spaced-repetition flashcards, and Carl, your AI study buddy.